Flavjack/journalclub/manuscript/Journal-Club_article.md

 [Xiong, L., Giese, A.-K., Pasi, M., Charidimou, A., van Veluw, S., & Viswanathan, A. (2018).
 How to Organize a Journal Club for Fellows and Residents. *Stroke*, *49*(9), e283–e285. https://doi.org/10.1161/STROKEAHA.118.021728](https://www.zotero.org/google-docs/?h1YWHz)

-# Ethics Considerations

-Informed consent was obtained from all participants.

 #| END

 ```Unknown element type at this position: UNSUPPORTED```# Supplementary information